Happy 80s Birthdays

 (On This Day)

-Roddy McDowell (Actor)
+Roddy McDowall (Actor)

-Passed Away on October 3, 1998 at Age 70 from Lung Cancer
+Passed Away at Age 70 From Lung Cancer

 Janet Leigh (Actress)

-Passed Away on October 3, 2004 at Age 77 from Vasculitis
+Passed Away at Age 77 From Vasculitis

-Nominated For an Academy Award For Her Role as Marion Crane in the 1960 Thriller, Psycho
+Nominated For an Academy Award For Her Role as Marion Crane in the 1960 Thriller Psycho

 80s Movies